2018-Computational-Tools/assignment_python_package/README.md

-# Python Package Template
+# Python Library Template

 ## Clone repository

  - clone this repository to your desktop
  - open it in your favorite python code editor (e.g. atom or spyder)

-## Using the package
+## Using the library

- - go to the command line and navigate to the package (i.e. the folder where the `setup.py` is located)
+ - go to the command line and navigate to the repo folder (i.e. the folder where the `setup.py` is located)
- - install the package from the command line:
+ - install the package from the command:
     ```bash
-    ## activate your environment
-    source activate class ## linux/macos
-    activate class ## windows
+    conda activate class
     ## install the package in development mode
     pip install -e .
     ```